Geraldine Sherman

 Geraldine Sherman (born Geraldine Judith Schoenmann) known as Dena Hammerstein, is a British actress and writer, and theatre producer.
 She was the third wife of James Hammerstein, and after his death became president/CEO of James Hammerstein Productions Ltd.

 Early life

 Sherman was born in Staines, Middlesex.
 Her parents were refugees from Czechoslovakia.
-Her father Kurt Wilhelm Schoenmann was born in Teplitz in Bohemia in 1915.
+Her father Kurt Wilhelm Schoenmann was born in Teplice in 1915.
 He married Edith Peller, later coming to Britain to escape Nazi persecution, but was interned in March 1940 because his nationality was Austrian.
 He was then transported to Australia on the infamous 1940 Dunera voyage, and held in Loveday and Tatura internment camps until 1942.